globus/action-provider-tools/docs/source/setting_up_auth.rst

 Step 3: Create and Record a Client Secret and the Client ID
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Your Action Provider will need credentials to communicate with Globus Auth.
+Your **action provider** will need credentials to communicate with Globus Auth.
 These will be used to validate credentials sent by users and resolve them to user IDs and Groups.